sonofmom/freebsd_ton_guide/freebsd_ton_fullnode_config.md

 > sudo mv newton-testnet-node-server /var/db/ton/newton-testnet-node/db/keyring/***##HEX_SERVER_KEY##***\
 sudo chown tond:ton /var/db/ton/newton-testnet-node/db/keyring/***##HEX_SERVER_KEY##***

-***Attention***: Please make sure to insert proper ***Hex*** public key representation into the command above.
+***Attention***: Please make sure to insert proper ***HEX***(!!) public key representation into the command above.

 Server *public key file* `newton-testnet-node-server.pub` will be used by *validator-engine-console* and hense should be placed on where it is accesible by *validator-engine-console* (possibly other machines).

 #### Client
+This step should be done only if you do not have a client keypair already.
+You can reuse same client keypair on different servers, this is identical to ssh keys.

 Change into your home directory and execute:
-> /usr/local/opt/ton/bin/generate-random-id --mode keys --name newton-testnet-node-client
+> /usr/local/opt/ton/bin/generate-random-id --mode keys --name ton-client

 Record the *Hex* and *Base64* representations of generated public key. please see [Generation of PKI keypairs for TON](#acme) for more info.

-Client *private key file* `newton-testnet-node-client` will be used by *validator-engine-console* and hense should be placed on where it is accesible by *validator-engine-console* (possibly other machines).
+Client *private key file* `ton-client` will be used by *validator-engine-console* and hense should be placed on where it is accesible by *validator-engine-console* (possibly other machines).

 ### Step 2: configuration of CLI server in the node
 #### Stop the node